phac-nml/pipeline-standards/README.md

     (params.override_default_container_registry ? 'docker.io/biocontainers/fastqc:v0.11.9_cv8' : 'biocontainers/fastqc:0.11.9--0') }"
 ```

-In this example, when the `--override_default_container_registry` parameter is set to `true`, the default Docker registry (`quay.io`) is overridden, and the pipeline uses the DockerHub container registry (`docker.io`) instead.
+In this example, the `override_default_container_registry` parameter ensures the default Docker registry (`quay.io`) is overridden, allowing the pipeline to use the DockerHub container registry (`docker.io`) instead.

-When running on IRIDA Next, the Azure configuration file will automatically set the `--override_default_container_registry` parameter to `true` to ensure that the alternative registry can be used for any processes with the `container` directive conditional check.

 #### 5.2.2.1 Additional Configurations for Supporting the `--override_default_container_registry` Parameter

-To support the dynamic selection of container registries within IRIDA Next Nextflow pipeline modules when using the `--override_default_container_registry` parameter, additional Nextflow configuration files will either need to be updated, or implemented.
+To enable dynamic selection of container registries within the IRIDA Next Nextflow pipeline modules when using the `--override_default_container_registry parameter`, additional Nextflow configuration files need to be updated or implemented.

-1. Either update the nextflow.config file to inlcude the `override_deafult_container_registry`, or add an optional configuration file that is passed to the pipeline

-- e.g., `nextflow run ... -c azure_configuration.config`

-**nextflow.config**
+1. Update the `nextflow.config` File and Define the Parameter in the Schema

-Add the `override_default_container_registry` parameter to the `nextflow.config` file:
+   - Update the `nextflow.config file` to include the `override_default_container_registry parameter`, and add this new parameter to the `nextflow_schema.json` file:

+**nextflow.config**:

 ```
 params {